PnS2018/pns2018.github.com/session_02.md

 Regression is a task of Supervised Learning.
 The goal is to take a input vector $$\mathbf{x}\in\mathbb{R}^{n}$$ (a.k.a, features) and predict a target value $$y\in\mathbb{R}$$.
 In this section, we will learn how to implement _Linear Regression_.

-As the name suggested, Linear Regression has a hypothesis function that is a linear function.
+As the name suggests, Linear Regression has a hypothesis function that is a linear function.
 The goal is to find a linear relationship between the input features and the target value:

 $$
 \begin{aligned}